 - About 6 ~ 8 minutes flight time;

-- Up to 100 meter control range (with physical remote controller).
+- Up to 100-meter control range (with physical remote controller).

 In-depth review of the GoolRC T32 drone

 Disclosure: I received this foldable drone as part of a product review collaboration with GoolRC team.
-Although the product was offered as gift, all the words in this article remain my own and I was in no way influenced by the sponsor.
+Although the product was offered as a gift, all the words in this article remain my own and I was in no way influenced by the sponsor.

-Inside the nice cardboard box, besides the folded aircraft, I found the following: velvet carry bag, remote controller, phone holder, 2 x landing legs, 4 x blade protectors, 1 set of spare propellers, flight battery, USB battery charger and user manual.
+Inside the nice cardboard box, besides the folded aircraft, I found the following: velvet carry bag, remote controller, phone holder, 2 x landing legs, 4 x blade protectors, 1 set of spare propellers, flight battery, USB battery charger, and user manual.

 The included propeller protectors are highly recommended to be used by first-time pilots.
 Both blade guards and landing gears can be simply attached to the fuselage, no tool needed.

 The 850 mAh battery is loaded from the rear of the quad.
-According to the manufacturer’s specs, with a fully charged battery you can have about 6 ~ 8 minutes of flight time.
+According to the manufacturer’s specs, with a fully charged battery, you can have about 6 ~ 8 minutes of flight time.
 Not bad, but according to some owner’s testimonials you can obtain even up to 12 minutes of fun.

 GoolRC T32 review: How to operate?

 The GoolRC T32 drone features multiple control modes.
-It can be controlled with the included transmitter or through your smartphone – using gravity sensor or virtual sticks.
+It can be controlled with the included transmitter or through your smartphone – using a gravity sensor or virtual sticks.

 Although, in my opinion, is not the easiest and accurate way to pilot the aircraft through the T32 APP, kids will love to pilot this way.
 It is similar to playing with a car simulator.
-Anyway, the APP is also necessary to display the camera’s live-video feed on your smartphone.
+Anyway, the APP is also necessary to display the camera’s live video feed on your smartphone.

-Transmitter feels nice in my hand.
+The transmitter feels nice in my hand.
 No status LCD but lots of buttons.
 Both sticks are centered.

-In order to start your flight you need to arm the motors using the “Unlock” button located under the left stick.
+In order to start your flight, you need to arm the motors using the “Unlock” button located under the left stick.
 You can take off either using the “Take-off\Land” button or by gently pushing up the throttle stick.